 These amounts are for personal injury claims.
 Criminal injury claims have different figures which we can explain when you discuss your claim with an advisor.

 The important thing to notice here is that the compensation range is based on the severity of your injury.
-Therefore, having a specialist personal injury lawyer on your side could really help ensure you receive the correct level of compensation.
+Therefore, having a specialist personal injury lawyer on your side could really help.
+This could ensure you receive the correct level of compensation for an accident while drunk.
 Our solicitors use medical records and reports to try to prove the exact extent of your injuries.
 The medical report will be compiled by an independent doctor who’ll assess you during your claim.
 This will be arranged locally to ensure you don’t have to travel too far.

 Special Damages Which Could Be Awarded If Injured When Drunk